 Historical Facts – Toronto

-Capital city of Ontario since 1867, Toronto is the largest city in Canada.
+The capital city of Ontario since 1867, Toronto is the largest city in Canada.
 Its name derives from the Mohawk word Tkaronto and signifies ‘where there are trees standing in the water’.

 Before the arrival of European settlers, the land was inhabited by groups of indigenous people such as the Iroquois Indians, the Huron, the Mississauga, and the Seneca.